-Reports: Seahawks to sign Damon ‘Snacks’ Harrison to practice squad
+Reports: Seahawks to sign former All-Pro defensive tackle Damon ‘Snacks’ Harrison to practice squad

 The Seahawks will sign veteran defensive tackle Damon “Snacks” Harrison after he had a workout with the team Tuesday, according to multiple reports.

-But for now, Harrison is signing to the practice squad and that could be because of new COVID-19 protocols handed down by the league to teams on Tuesday.
+But for now, Harrison is signing to the practice squad, which could be because of new COVID-19 protocols the NFL handed down to teams on Tuesday.

-Mike Garafolo of the NFL Network, who was first with the news of Harrison signing with Seattle, reported that because the process for signing free agents is in flux that the timing for this move is unclear.
+NFL Network’s Mike Garafolo, who was first with the news of Harrison signing with Seattle, reported that because the process for signing free agents is in flux, the timing for this move is unclear.

-Specifically, free agents now have to have five days of negative tests before they can enter the building, and have to pass a point-of-care test on the sixth day.
-So that might be complicating things with Harrison’s arrival.
+Specifically, free agents are now required to have five days of negative tests before they can enter the Seahawks’ facilities, and have to pass a point-of-care test on the sixth day.
+So, that might be complicating things with Harrison’s arrival.

-Also, since teams can now elevate two players a week from the practice squad to the gameday roster on Sunday — for which they get paid a pro-rated share of the veteran minimum — this might also simply give Seattle some roster flexibility while the testing process gets sorted out.
+Also, because teams can now elevate two players a week from the practice squad to the gameday roster on Sunday — for which they get paid a prorated share of the veteran minimum — this might also simply give Seattle some roster flexibility while the testing process is sorted out.

 Regardless, the bigger picture is that the Seahawks will be adding Harrison, who has been in the league since 2012, was a first team All-Pro in 2016 and played last season with the Lions.

 He had considered retiring — he turns 32 on Nov.
-29 — but decided to play this season and had also been said considering a trip to Green Bay before deciding to sign with Seattle.
+29 — but decided to play this season and had also been reportedly considering a trip to Green Bay before deciding to sign with Seattle.

 Harrison has 11 career sacks — two in 15 games with the Lions last season — and is known more for his run-stopping prowess.
 But the Seahawks may be hoping he can add some pass rush from the inside as well as continue what has so far been a pretty good run defense for Seattle this season.